vikejs/vike/README.md

 })
 ```

-Make sure to then use `<a keep-scroll-position />` / `navigate(url, { keepScrollPosition: true })` (to avoid the browser scroll to go to the top of the page upon sub route navigation).
+Make sure to then use `<a keep-scroll-position />` / `navigate(url, { keepScrollPosition: true })` (to avoid the browser to scroll to the top of the page upon sub route navigation).

 Alternatively,
 you can use a Route String Wildcard (e.g. `/product/:params*`) and then use a Routing Library (Vue Router, React Router, ...) for that page,
-but we recommend the aforementioned solution as it is simpler.
+but we recommend the aforementioned solution instead as it is simpler.

 <br/><br/>